1992 National League Championship Series: Atlanta Braves

 The Braves lost the 1992 World Series to the Toronto Blue Jays in six games.
 1992 was the second of five National League pennants for the Braves from 1991 to 1999.
 After making their second consecutive NLCS in 1992, the Braves made seven of the next nine that followed.
 In 1993, the Braves again came back from a second half deficit to win their division, but were upset by the Philadelphia Phillies in the NLCS.
 Atlanta won their first World Series under Bobby Cox in 1995.
 They lost the 1996 and 1999 World Series to the New York Yankees.
 In 1997, the Braves fell to Jim Leyland's Marlins in the NLCS and in 1998, they were defeated by the San Diego Padres.
 After being defeated in the NLDS in 2000, the Braves made it back to the NLCS in 2001 only be defeated by the eventual World Series champion Arizona Diamondbacks.
 Their most recent NLCS appearance came in 2021, where they defeated the defending World Series champion Los Angeles Dodgers in six games en route to winning the 2021 World Series over the Houston Astros in six games to win their fourth World Series championship.

 Francisco Cabrera went 0–1 in the 1992 Series.
 He played only one more season in the big leagues, accruing 91 plate appearances for the 1993 Braves.
 He later managed the St. Louis Cardinals' Dominican League affiliate.
-Cox eventually retired as Braves manager following the 2010 season, and was elected to the Hall of Fame in 2014.
+Bobby Cox eventually retired as Braves manager following the 2010 season, and was elected to the Hall of Fame in 2014.
 He was joined by his ace from this series, Tom Glavine, who was elected as a player that same year and won 305 games in his career.